Skip to content

 1. From-Scratch Protocol Compliance vs. Off-the-Shelf Packages

-Integrating pre-built frameworks like oidc-provider abstracts the specifications but makes the authentication flow a black box.
-Writing standard-compliant OAuth 2.0 and OIDC endpoints required building custom parsing for application/x-www-form-urlencoded payloads, handling strict redirect URI wildcard matching, and organizing error payloads (RFC 6749) with proper error and error_description response variables.
+Frameworks like oidc-provider abstract the specifications into a black box.
+Writing standard-compliant OAuth 2.0 and OIDC endpoints meant building custom parsing for application/x-www-form-urlencoded payloads, handling strict redirect URI wildcard matching, and structuring error payloads per RFC 6749 with proper error and error_description fields.

-• Decision: Building from scratch was selected to gain direct control of the data layers and security states.
-While this increased initial development time, it ensured a lightweight codebase and full visibility into token signing and validation pipelines.
+• Decision: Building from scratch gave direct control over the data layers and security states.
+The trade-off was more initial work, but the result is a lightweight codebase with full visibility into the signing and validation pipeline.

 2. State Management: Stateful SSO Sessions vs. Stateless REST APIs

-• Decision: We implemented stateful sessions inside apps/idp using Express Sessions backed by a PostgreSQL session store.
-While this requires a database call during the initial /authorize redirection, it enables robust multi-app logout and immediate session revocation capabilities.
+• Decision: Stateful sessions inside apps/idp, using Express Sessions backed by PostgreSQL.
+The initial /authorize redirect hits the database, but this enables multi-app logout and immediate session revocation.

 3. Cryptographic Performance: RS256 vs. HS256

-Symmetric signing (HS256) is highly performant and easy to set up.
-However, sharing the secret signature key with multiple client applications creates a single point of failure.
+HS256 is fast and simple to set up.
+But sharing the secret key with multiple clients creates a single point of failure.

 Results & Impact

-• Reduced Attack Surface: Implemented PKCE, RS256 asymmetric signatures, and transactional Refresh Token Rotation, protecting against authorization code interception and token replay attacks.
+• Reduced attack surface: PKCE, RS256 asymmetric signatures, and transactional refresh token rotation protect against code interception and token replay.

-• Optimized Developer Integration: Packaged client integration into a custom @kleis-auth/nextjs SDK, reducing authentication setup time to less than 15 lines of code in consuming React/Next.js projects.
+• Developer integration: The @kleis-auth/nextjs SDK reduces authentication setup to under 15 lines of code in React/Next.js projects.